segmentio/analytics-vue/README.md

 ```

 ### Track Calls with Transitions
-[Transition](https://vuejs.org/v2/guide/transitions.html) wrapper components control when UI renders.
+[Transition components](https://vuejs.org/v2/guide/transitions.html) components control when UI elements render.
 The transition hooks, `beforeEnter`, `enter`, `enterCancelled`, and `leave` are fired for different times in a component lifecycle.
-In this example, when the `Toggle` button is clicked, our text is rendered, and the `afterEnter` hook fires a `track` event.
+In this example, when the `Toggle` button is clicked, some text is rendered, and the `afterEnter` hook fires a `track` event.

 ```html
 <template>